How to perform Unit testing for Angular apps?

 Conclusion

-BrowserStack offers a Cloud Selenium Grid of 3000+ real browsers and devices for testing purposes.
-It also offers Cypress testing on 30+ real browsers versions.
-Simply sign up, choose the required device-browser-OS combination, and start testing websites for free.
+BrowserStack provides a cloud-based Selenium Grid with access to over 3500+ real browsers and devices and also offers Cypress testing on more than 30 real browser versions.
+Simply sign up, choose your desired device, browser, and OS combination, and begin testing your application on real user environments for free.

 Tags